Problem

 -

-While the support bundle generation process is running, use the following command to gather the ID of the container running the process.
-The ID will be the first column of the output and is a string of 12 alphanumeric characters.
+While the process is running, use the following command to get the container ID.
+The ID is the 12-character alphanumeric string in the first column of the output.

 $ docker ps | grep support-bundle